janicemakesthings/janicemakesthings/README.md

 ╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲

-* 🌍  I'm based in the little red dot 🔴
+* 🌍  Based in the little red dot 🔴
 * ✉️  You can contact me at [janicemakesthings@gmail.com](mailto:janicemakesthings@gmail.com)
-* 🧠  I'm learning Figma
+* 🧠  Currently learning Figma and UX magic
 * ⚡  I did this because [likendev](https://github.com/likendev) asked me to

 ### Skills